Pull Request comments

 Run the following command to set a baseline branch for PR scans.

-branch is the baseline, and all PR scans will only display findings that were not already reported when the develop
+branch is the baseline, and all PR scans will only display findings that were not already reported when the main

 branch was scanned.